KJZou56/KJZou56.github.io/README.md

 Such problems can be tackled with Data Science and its importance, along with Machine Learning, cannot be overstated.
 This project intends to illustrate the modelling of a data set using machine learning with Credit Card Fraud Detection.

 ## Work experience
+### Economics Instructor, Freelancing (Jan.
+2023 to Present)
+• Taught economics and accounting to high school & college students
+• Developed and adapted teaching materials/approaches to suit diverse learning needs

+### Professional Development (Apr.
+2022 to Dec.
+2022)
+• Passed all 4 parts of the CPA exam and obtained the license in 100 days
+• Obtained Professional Scrum Master I from scrum.org
+• Obtained Google Data Analytics Certificate

+### Self-employed (Jul.
+2020 to Mar.
+2022)
+• E-commerce (Amazon & Shopify)

+### Associate Business Consultant, Ernst & Young, Hong Kong Sep.
+2019 to May 2020
+• Led and designed internal training sessions on Microsoft Word, PowerPoint and Excel in English to EY teams
+• Performed culture assessment for a large private bank as part of responses to regulators
+• Assisted on growth strategy development for a large insurance company
+• Assisted a legal audit engagement of a large Private Equity Fund
+• Assisted in development of a review approach regarding internal controls over financial reporting for a large insurance company

 ## Education
-Certificate，Data Science, UCLA - Los Angeles, CA (GPA: 4.0/4.0)
+Certificate，Data Science, UCLA - Los Angeles, CA (GPA: 4.0/4.0) March 2024

-Master，Accountancy，Duquesne University - Pittsburgh, PA (GPA: 3.91/4.0)
+Master，Accountancy，Duquesne University - Pittsburgh, PA (GPA: 3.91/4.0) May 2019

-Bachelor，Accounting，Duquesne University - Pittsburgh, PA (GPA: 3.58/4.0)
+Bachelor，Accounting，Duquesne University - Pittsburgh, PA (GPA: 3.58/4.0) May 2018